iperalta7/iperalta7/README.md

 <h1 align="center">Hi 👋, I'm Isaiah Peralta</h1>
 <h3 align="center">A passionate student developer in the US</h3>

-- 🌱 I’m currently learning **Computer Organization, Software Engineering, Secure Engineering, Web Development** I hope to become a C++ master, but that might take me to the dark side.
+- 🌱 I’m currently learning **Computer Organization, Software Engineering, Secure Engineering, Web Development**.
+I hope to become a C++ master, but that might take me to the dark side.

 - 📫 How to reach me **iperalta@uri.edu**